-Facility: The SCOH and the early Learning Center continues to provide for a safe, clean and healthy environment for all of its staff and students.
+Facility: The SCOH continues to provide for a safe, clean and healthy environment for all of its staff and students.
 The SCOH also maintains its buildings to a high standard and quickly makes repairs.
 A long term plan is always in place for capital projects.
 Hobart HS is one of the nicest schools in the state of Indiana and all other buildings have been remodeled.
-All of our buildings are in great shape.
 Our support services are second to none.

-Communication: One indicator of our strength would be that our website is comprehensive of all information that an employee or community member or student would need.
+Communication: One indicator of our strength would be that our website is comprehensive of all information that an employee, community member, or student would need.
 Accolades for students and faculty are always posted.
 Social media such as Facebook and Hobartcommunity.com is used to communicate events and achievements.

-Safety: The School City of Hobart and the Early Learning Center provide a safe learning environment by training staff, using the Raptor system for volunteers, requiring background checks and by hiring three very qualified security officers.
+Safety: The School City of Hobart provides a safe learning environment by training staff, using the Raptor system for volunteers, requiring background checks and by hiring three very qualified security officers.
 We are using state of the art technology on our buses, GPS, digital cameras and implement a program to prevent bulling on buses.
 We do table top exercise to be ready for a crisis.
-We do many presentations on character education, Internet safety and bullying.
+We do many presentations on substance, sex, Internet safety and bulling.

 Improvement: Budget limitations are the only obstacle in the School City's efforts including the upkeep of equipment and buildings and the ever-increasing operational costs.
 There is not always enough instructional time to utilize technology, and personnel hours needed to maintain the technology.
 We are limited in personnel to provide services to our students with social and emotional needs.
+We are also limited in resources for professional development for all staff.